 Step 1: In 5 bowls put a tbsp of flour each to make the base of the colours.

 Step 2: Now add 1 1/2 tbsp of different colours in the bowl.
 Turmeric for orange, Mehendi for green, Custard for yellow, Sindoor for pink (add more if you want to make red) and Coffee for brown colour.

-Step 3: Now that you have the colours ready, chose your canvas on the floor, somewhere near the entrance, but off to one side so it does not get walked over.
+Step 3: Now that you have the colours ready, chose your canvas on the floor for the Cartoon Rangoli, somewhere near the entrance, but off to one side so it does not get walked over.

 Step 4: Place the big round bowl upside down on the floor.
 Trace its outline with your choice of colour.